pcomans/cursor-rules/README.md

 # Cursor Rules Collection

-This is a personal collection of Cursor rules inspired by Geoffrey Huntley's project [groundhog](https://github.com/ghuntley/groundhog/) project and his blog post on building a "stdlib" for Cursor AI.
+This is a personal collection of Cursor rules inspired by Geoffrey Huntley's blog post on building a "stdlib" for Cursor AI.
 You can find the original article at [ghuntley.com/stdlib/](https://ghuntley.com/stdlib/).

 ## About This Collection